Historical Apoplexy · State Legislative Adaptations · North Carolina

 Robeson County, located approximately thirty (30) miles from

-percent (70%) of children living below the poverty line and
+children living below the poverty line (North Carolina Budget

 The same tax dollars that fund the Fort Bragg commissary are paid